cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - disable creative crosswalk component? on indefinite hold per heather b
 - there are facility spatial records with multiple features within one layer and across geom types.
 - list view: render nothing instead of "12/31/1969" if the project has no modified date? or default the modified date?
-- use a lookup table for note types
 - check geometry types of components - some may need to be converted to point or line
-- dedupe existing projects with interim_project_id
-  - figure out how to handle these :/
 - moped editor: nix summary map zoom animation
 - moped editor: project list: cannot search for projects with no/unknown status
 - moped editor: projects: should we use "Current phase" instead of "status"?
 Status is a confusing term because it only appears in search filter
-- create default "Migrated project" activity log event for each project?
 - search for todos :)

 ### NW Questions
+- dedupe existing projects with interim_project_id
+- milestones:
+  - ok to merge public meeting and public meeting (tentative) ? will use estimated date for tentative?
+  - in mapping doc NW used the estiamted date for not-tentative. confusing!
 - project personnel:
   - IF NOT DESIGNATED: USE how to handle when role is null? default role? currently falling back to "Project Support". attribute Nathan Wilkes.
 - project funding:
   - very few sources have a status. currently defaulting to tentatitve.
     - OK